 So here I am..

 The person in those photo’s are me, the both sides of me – that are BOTH suffering with anxiety.
 It’s an invisible illness for the most part, and people need to understand that – it doesn’t just go away like a virus, it sits on your shoulder and can creep up on you out of no where.
 I can walk into a room with a smile plastered on my face but under that smile im struggling to catch a breath, my limbs will go numb and my vision gets blurred.
-But when im asked how I am – I’ll reply “yeah im good thanks” – im the furthest thing from fine – but who wants to listen to Debbie downer explaining how she really feels!
+But when im asked how I am – I’ll reply “yeah im good thanks” – im the furthest thing from good – but who wants to listen to Debbie downer explaining how she really feels!

 When anxiety hits me at home – this is the best case scenario – im in my comfort zone with no one to feel embarrassed around, I can breakdown and not need to be concerned about making anyone feel awkward or ruining anyone’s day with my irrational thoughts and feelings.
 But it doesn’t stop.
 I spend the whole day usually unsettled and being sick from getting so worked up.
 I will feel faint and dizzy.
 It eats you up until you feel insane.